shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/petgram.md

 }
 ```

-We also need to specify the contracts build directory, the Solidity version and the Solidity compiler(solc) defaults.
+We also need to specify the contracts build directory, the Solidity version and the Solidity compiler (solc) defaults.

-The `contracts build directory` is the default output directory path for compiled contracts.
+The contracts build directory is the default output directory path for compiled contracts.
 In our case, we want the output to be on the frontend of our project.
-As for Solidity, we can use the Solidity compiler version 0.6.0 and default setup.
-The number of runs will affect the tradeoff between contract creation gas and subsequent function call gas.
+We can use the Solidity compiler version 0.6.0 and default setup.
+The number of runs will affect the tradeoff between contract creation gas cost and subsequent function call gas cost.
 If you don't mind a large upfront cost, you should have more runs of the compiler.
-Check solidity docs for more info https://docs.soliditylang.org/en/develop/using-the-compiler.html#using-the-compiler
+Check out the Solidity docs for more info https://docs.soliditylang.org/en/develop/using-the-compiler.html#using-the-compiler.

-Add to your file these solc defaults:
+Add these solc defaults to your truffle-config.js file:

 ```javascript
 module.exports = {